Cold Water Immersion (CWI) Therapy for PTSD

 It may reinforce fear-based behavioral adaptations that strengthen automatic threat-avoidance reactions.

 Imaginative re-experiencing as a way of exploring alternate outcomes sometimes takes place in therapeutic settings.
 The risk in any re-experiencing is re-traumatization without resolution -- reinforcing disordered patterns.
-Nonetheless, according to exposure therapy theory, a gradual re-experiencing of the traumatic event in talk therapy, through journaling, or even virtual reality, will eventually desensitize the sufferer to memories and improve their emotional processing skills (e.g., Powers et al. 2010, Lely et al. 2018).
+Nonetheless, according to exposure therapy theory, a gradual re-experiencing of the traumatic event from a position of control, either in talk therapy, through journaling, or even virtual reality, can eventually desensitize the sufferer to memories and improve their emotional processing skills (e.g., Powers et al. 2010, Lely et al. 2018).

 In human children and in animals, we're more likely to see imaginative re-experiencing of trauma in play than in therapy.
 Levine describes this phenomena in his book Trauma and Memory (2015), in which he includes this description of three cheetah cubs who survived a lion attack: